mal-helasdottir/wither-and-bloom/src/site/notes/00 snippets/UFO Town.md

 "You don't know what yer talkin' about Vi, these guys ain't like yer normal.."

+She moves suddenly and with a quickness neither he nor the lazing Roswell in her lap expected.
+She lunged forward one knee resting on the console between them and positioned her face inches from his own cutting him off with a hissed "No!"

+Roswell, ejected from her perch suddenly, retreated into the cavern of junk in the backseat of the car.
+Three lamplight eyes could be seen reflecting out from it's recesses.

-She moves suddenly and with a quickness he didn't expect, her face inches from his own cutting him off with a hissed "No!"
-Her narrowed eyes lock his in place, "If I hear one more time that I don't know what I'm talking about I will show you how dangerous *I* am."
+Violet narrowed her eyes to lock Felix's in place, "If I hear one more time that I don't know what I'm talking about I will show you how dangerous *I* am."

 He reads the challenge in her eyes and he knows this argument is lost to him.
 With her face so close to his he can smell the sweetness on her breath from the extra honey she added to her morning's oatcakes.
 Her cheeks flushed pink with heat and anger and her lips, though drawn in a defiant line were oh so close to his own.
 He could hear the accelerated rhythm of her pulse as her adrenaline surged.
 He'd be lying to himself if he didn't find this all more than a little enticing.